Skinny Building: Origins

 The narrow lot on which the building stands originated in 1903, when Diamond Street (now Forbes Avenue) was widened in order to ease downtown traffic congestion.
 This required the demolition of several buildings on the north side of the street between Smithfield Street and Market Square, one of which was a two-story brick store owned by Hugh McKee.
 After the widening, only a 6 ft by 80 ft strip remained from McKee's formerly standard-sized lot.
 Other inconveniently sized parcels were consolidated into neighboring properties, but Greek-American entrepreneur D. J. Demas saw a business opportunity and secured a ten-year lease on McKee's lot.
 The Pittsburgh Gazette reported that "A frame building of 'shack' proportions is now being erected on the site.
 In this narrow stand will be a shoe shining emporium, an ice cream and soda dispensary, a peanut market, and a fruit stand."

 In 1907, Andrew Mellon bought the property from McKee for $40,000.
 Mellon sold the building in 1918 to one of its tenants, fruit vendor Louis Hendel, who paid $95,000.
 At the time of the sale, The Gazette Times reported "The property has an obsolete improvement consisting of a one-story building.
 Mr. Hendel's place of business is in the rear, a cigar stand occupies the front, while a small restaurant is conducted in the intervening space."
-Hendel continued to run his business for the next eight years, but had frequent run-ins with authorities and other business owners over sidewalk obstruction issues, as there was no room for customers inside the store.
-He earned particular enmity from the Diamond Street Sidewalks Association, which placed ads in local papers asking "Is this man higher than the law?"
+Hendel continued to run his business for the next eight years, but had frequent run-ins with authorities and neighboring business owners over sidewalk obstruction issues, as there was no room for customers inside the store.
+In 1926, a group called the Diamond Street Sidewalks Association was organized specifically to lobby against Hendel and other "sidewalk nuisances" along the street.
+Led by John Donahoe, who managed the Donahoe's food store next door to Hendel's business, the association ran advertisements targeting Hendel by name under the headline "Is this man higher than the law?"